-The Audit Committee of the Board of Directors is comprised of the six directors named below.
+The Audit Committee of the Board of Directors is comprised of the five directors named below, as well as Ms. Hartmann and Mr. Young who joined the Board on March 29, 2023.
 Each member of the Committee is independent as required by the Company, the listing standards of the NYSE and the SEC's audit committee independence rules.
 The primary function of the Audit Committee is to assist the Board of Directors in its oversight responsibilities with respect to the integrity of the Company's financial statements; the qualifications, independence and performance of the Company's independent auditors; the performance of the Company's internal audit function; and compliance by the Company with legal and regulatory requirements.
 The Committee operates pursuant to a charter approved by the Board of Directors.